msalvatti/msalvatti/README.md

 With over two decades of experience in the fields of Software Engineering, I bring a wealth of knowledge and expertise to the table.
 My career has spanned across various industries, from steel and animal feed to textile, retail, financial markets, services, and technology.

-I am a seasoned full stack engineer, proficient in a wide range of technologies.
-My skills extend from crafting backend architecture to designing intuitive and user-friendly UI experiences.
+I am a seasoned full-stack engineer, proficient in a wide range of technologies.
+My skills extend from crafting backend architecture to designing intuitive and user-friendly UI experiences, including the development of smart contracts with Solidity for blockchain applications.

-I have a strong foundation in Node.js, ExpressJS, NestJS, GraphQL, ReactJS, ChakraUI, Solidity, Blockchain, Mongodb, MySQL, Redis as well as experience working with Multi-Tenant SaaS, RESTful APIs, WebSockets and Webhooks.
+I have a strong foundation in Node.js, ExpressJS, NestJS, GraphQL, ReactJS, NextJS, ChakraUI, Mongodb, MySQL, Redis, Solidity, and Blockchain as well as experience working with Multi-Tenant SaaS, RESTful APIs, WebSockets and Webhooks.

 My track record includes collaborating with reputable companies where I've actively contributed to web software development, specializing in SaaS Multi-Tenant technology.